foxfriends/paper-wars-archive/README.md

 The Rust projects use the standard Rust setup, with Cargo.

 Due to various version compatibility issues, a lot of the crates in use here are just pointing at the `master` branch of their respective repositories or forks, rather than an actual release.
+Expect builds to randomly fail sometimes when these dependencies get updated.

 Setup steps:
 *   Install Rust with [rustup][].